-The Mozilla project was created in 1998 with the release of the Netscape browser suite source code that was intended to harness the creative power of thousands of programmers on the Internet and fuel unprecedented levels of innovation in the browser market.
+The Mozilla project was created in 1998 with the release of the Netscape browser suite source code.
+It was intended to harness the creative power of thousands of programmers on the internet and fuel unprecedented levels of innovation in the browser market.
 Within the first year, new community members from around the world had already contributed new functionality, enhanced existing features and became engaged in the management and planning of the project itself.

-Firefox 1.0 was released in 2004 and became a big success.
-In less than a year, Firefox had been downloaded over 100 million times.
+Firefox 1.0 was released in 2004 and became a big success — in less than a year, it was downloaded over 100 million times.
 New versions of Firefox have come out regularly since then and keep setting new records.
 The popularity of Firefox has helped bring choice back to users.
-In 2008, Firefox reached 20% worldwide market share and renewed competition has accelerated innovation and improved the Internet for everyone.
+The renewed competition has accelerated innovation and improved the internet for everyone.

-Mozilla celebrated its 10th anniversary in 2008.
-In ten years the community has shown that commercial companies can benefit by collaborating in open source projects and that great end user products can be produced as open source software.
-More people than ever before are using the Internet and are experiencing it in their own language.
+Mozilla also celebrated its 15th anniversary in 2013.
+The community has shown that commercial companies can benefit by collaborating in open source projects and that great end user products can be produced as open source software.
+More people than ever before are using the internet and are experiencing it in their own language.
 A sustainable organization has been created that uses market mechanisms to support a public benefit mission and this model has been reused by others to create open, transparent and collaborative organizations in a broad range of areas.

-The next ten years have challenges and opportunities equal to those of our first decade.
-There’s no guarantee that the Internet will remain open or enjoyable or safe.
+The future is full of challenges and opportunities equal to those of our past.
+There’s no guarantee that the internet will remain open or enjoyable or safe.
 Mozilla will continue to provide an opportunity for people to make their voices heard and to shape their own online lives.
 Of course, we’re not alone in doing this.
-The Mozilla community, as well as other open source projects and other public benefit organizations, exists only because of the people who are engaged with making our common goals a reality.
+The Mozilla community, together with other open source projects and other public benefit organizations, exists only because of the people who are engaged in making our common goals a reality.
 If you want to join us in our mission, please get involved.

 For more information about Mozilla’s history, see the following: